EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 ---

 The episodes in this lesson will introduce you to the [Singularity](https://sylabs.io/singularity/) container platform and demonstrate how to set up and use Singularity.

-> ## Work in progress...
-> This lesson is new material that is under ongoing development.
-We will introduce Singularity and demonstrate how to work with it.
-As the tools and best practices continue to develop, elements of this material are likely to evolve.
-We welcome any comments or suggestions on how the material can be improved or extended.
-{: .callout}

 ## What is Singularity?